Arachni/arachni/README.md

  - Adjustable link count limit.
  - Adjustable redirect limit.
  - Modular path extraction via "Path Extractor" components.
+ - Can read paths from multiple user supplied files (to both restrict and extend the scope of the crawl).

 ### HTML Parser